On Testing Independence and Goodness-of-fit in Linear Models: Simulation study and data analysis

 In this section we investigate the finite sample performance of the proposed testing procedure based on $T_n$, as defined in \eqref{eq:TestS}, in two different scenarios: (a) testing for the independence of the error $\eta$ and the predictor $X$, as in \eqref{eq:Model}, when the regression model is well-specified; (b) testing for the goodness-of-fit of the parametric regression model when the independence of $\eta$ and $X$ is assumed.
-As we have discussed in the Introduction, there are very few methods available to test (a), and hardly any when $d_0 > 2$.
-For the goodness-of-fit of the parametric regression model there has been quite a lot of work in the statistical literature but we only consider a selected few procedures for comparison.
+As discussed in~\textsection~\ref{sec:intro}, there are very few methods available to test (a), and hardly any when $d_0 > 2$.
+For the goodness-of-fit of the parametric regression model there has been quite a lot of work and we compare our procedure with six competing methods.

 We consider two data generating models.
-Model 1 is adapted from \cite{StuteEtAl98} (see Model 3 of their paper) and can be expressed as
+Model 1 is adapted from \citet[Model 3]{StuteEtAl98} and can be expressed as